openoms/lightning-node-management/README.md

 ## Routing payments:

 - Imagine a node `B` in an `A`-`B`-`C` serial connection.
-- The channels of `B` are set up so  that there is inbound capacity from `A` and outgoing capacity to `C`.
+- The channels of `B` are set up so  that there is inbound capacity (remote balance) from `A` and outgoing capacity (local balance) to `C`.
 - If `A` wants to pay `C` there will be 1 hop in the route.
 - Under the hood: `A` sends the satoshis to `B` (the routing node) which will pay to `C`.
 - The capacity of the channels do not change, only move.
 - The whole payment can only go through if they can send a hash image (a message) through from the other direction first.
 - The process is all or nothing, the payment cannot get stuck en route.

 ## Lightning Network routing fees